AegisEg/VueExam/README.md

 # vueExam
+An example of development on vue.js (frontend) and node.js (server)
+# Getting started

 To start the server, go to the "server/" directory and run the "npm start" or "node index.js" command.